NeuroVoices: Marcus Yountz, on the Promise and Phase 2 Data of Orexin Agent Alixorexton

 The VP of clinical development at Alkermes detailed phase 2 results for alixorexton, an oral, selective orexin 2 receptor agonist, in narcolepsy type 1, including benefits for fatigue, cognition, and weakness.

-In recent years, interest in orexin receptor agonists has surged due to their potential to address the underlying cause of narcolepsy–orexin deficiency–rather than merely easing symptoms.
-Among them includes alixorexton (Alkermes), formerly referred to as ALKS 2680, which is currently being studied as a once-daily treatment for narcolepsy type 1 (NT1), narcolepsy type 2 (NT2), and idiopathic hypersomnia (IH).
+In recent years, interest in orexin receptor agonists has surged due to their potential to address the underlying cause of narcolepsy, orexin deficiency, rather than merely easing symptoms.
+Among them is alixorexton (Alkermes), formerly referred to as ALKS 2680, which is currently being studied as a once-daily treatment for narcolepsy type 1 (NT1), narcolepsy type 2 (NT2), and idiopathic hypersomnia (IH).

-At the recently concluded World Sleep Congress, which took place September 5th in Singapore, Alkermes presented detailed results from its phase 2 Vibrance-1 trial (NCT06358950) testing multiple doses of the agent in 92 patients with NT1.
-The dose-finding, placebo-controlled trial used change in wakefulness, assessed through the Maintenance of Wakefulness Test (MWT) after 6 weeks as the primary end point.
+At the World Sleep Congress, which took place September 5 to 10, 2025, in Singapore, Alkermes presented detailed results from its phase 2 Vibrance-1 trial (NCT06358950), testing multiple doses of the agent in 92 patients with NT1.
+The dose-finding, placebo-controlled trial used change in wakefulness, assessed through the Maintenance of Wakefulness Test (MWT) after 6 weeks, as the primary end point.
 Other secondary end points included change in Epworth Sleepiness Scale score, mean weekly cataplexy rate, and incidence of adverse events.

-As part of a new iteration of NeuroVoices, NeurologyLive® sat down with Marcus Yountz, MD, FAAN, VP of clinical development at Alkermes, to discuss the results in greater detail.
-In this discussion, he spoke on the therapy’s mechanism and its potential beyond NT1, as well as an overview of Vibrance-1 and some of the promising early data on wakefulness, cataplexy, and sleepiness.
-Importantly, he also emphasized exploratory outcomes showing benefits for fatigue and cognition, two often overlooked but highly impactful symptoms in narcolepsy, which broaden the understanding of treatment success and will guide Alkermes’ upcoming phase 3 program.
+As part of a new iteration of NeuroVoices, NeurologyLive® sat down with Marcus Yountz, MD, FAAN, vice president of clinical development at Alkermes, to discuss the results in greater detail.
+He spoke about the therapy’s mechanism and potential beyond NT1 and gave an overview of Vibrance-1 and some promising early data on wakefulness, cataplexy, and sleepiness.
+Importantly, he emphasized exploratory outcomes showing benefits for fatigue and cognition, 2 often overlooked but highly impactful symptoms in narcolepsy, which broaden the understanding of treatment success and will guide Alkermes’ upcoming phase 3 program.

 NeurologyLive: Can you provide context on alixorexton, its mechanism, and why it may work across multiple sleep disorders?